vechiato/vechiato.github.io/content/post/Mastering Google Search.md

 	- Use a minus sign `-` to exclude specific words.
 For example:
         - `"Python tutorials -Django"` will exclude results related to Django.
+        - `"car paint -green -red"` will display image results related to car paint, excluding those in green or red.

 3. **Search for File Types**: